Use

 Device name for Home Assistant

--Dt DISCOVERY_TOPIC, --discovery-topic DISCOVERY_TOPIC
+-Dt DISCOVERY_TOPIC, --discovery_topic DISCOVERY_TOPIC

 MQTT Discovery topic